The Heartwarming World of Indian Soups

 • Cardamom is often used in Indian soups for its aromatic and digestive properties.
 It can help alleviate digestive issues such as bloating, indigestion, and gas.

-See also The Versatile World of Indian Potatoes
+See also The World of Indian Beverages

 Nutritional Content of Ingredients